Lablab: Food in South Asia

-In Telangana and Andra Pradesh, the bean pods are cut into small pieces and cooked as a spicy curry in the Pongal festival season.
+In Telangana and Andhra Pradesh, the bean pods are cut into small pieces and cooked as a spicy curry in the Pongal festival season.
 Sometimes the outer peel of the seed when tender and soaked overnight is removed and the inner soft part is used for a variety of dishes.
 This form is called pitakapappu hanupa/anapa, which means "pressed (pitaku) hyacinth bean, and a curry known as pitikina anapaginjala chaaru/pitaka pappu is made from the deskinned beans and eaten along with bajra bread.

 Food in Southeast and East Asia

+In Myanmar, lablab beans are used to make a braised Burmese curry hnat (ပဲကြီးနှပ်).
+They are also crisp-fried and served in Burmese pickled tea leaf salad.

 In Huế, Vietnam, hyacinth beans are the main ingredient of the dish chè đậu ván (Hyacinth Bean Sweet Soup).

 In China, the seeds are known as Bai Bian Dou.
 They are usually dried and baked before being used in traditional Chinese herbal remedies to strengthen the spleen, reduce heat and dampness, and promote appetite.

 Food tradition in East Africa

 In Kenya, the bean, known as njahe or njahi, is popular among several communities, especially the Kikuyu.
 Seasons were actually based on it, i.e., the Season of Njahe (Kīmera kīa njahī).
 It is thought to encourage lactation and has historically been the main dish for breastfeeding mothers.
 Beans are boiled and mashed with ripe and/or semi-ripe bananas, giving the dish a sweet taste.
 Today the production is in decline in eastern Africa.
 This is partly attributed to the fact that under colonial rule in Kenya, farmers were forced to give up their local bean in order to produce common beans (Phaseolus vulgaris) for export.